Theory Of Cryogenics

 No matter how perfect the production process, there will almost always be flaws in the final material.
 These imperfections can result from inconsistent treatment, variances in raw materials, or a whole host of other factors.
 Metal working, despite technological advancements, remains as much an art as it is a science.
 While they may not be visible to the naked eye, these flaws create weaknesses and stress points in the material.

-The atoms that make up this lattice, even though they are bound together, are separated by empty spaces.
+Atoms that make up this lattice, even though they are bound together, are separated by empty spaces.
 There is a theoretical “correct” distance between the atom.
 By lowering the temperature of a crystalline structure, the molecules draw closer together, collapsing these voids.
-The cooling and eventual reheating is done in a gradual controlled manner with the goal of forcing some of the previously mentioned flaws to correct themselves.
+The cooling and eventual reheating is done in a gradual controlled manner.
+The goal is to force some of the previously mentioned flaws to correct themselves.

 The theory of deep cryogenic treatment takes it a step farther.
 By dropping the temperature of materials even lower—as low as -450℉—the structure is forced into even tighter alignment.
 This shows improved results at optimizing the crystalline structure.